ecmascriptguru/trello.butler/Outreach Department/website board/readme.md

-and copy all the members and all the attachments and the description and all the checklists and the due date from the trigger card, and add "Website: {wildcard1}" label to the card, and link the cards together in the attachments, and for each card named "{cardname}" in list "Incoming" on the board named "Outreach Board", if {labelnames} contains "{wildcard1}", add link "{newcardlink}" join the card
+and copy all the members and all the attachments and the description and all the checklists and the due date from the trigger card, and add "Website: {wildcard1}" label to the card, and link the cards together in the attachments, and for each card named "{cardname}" in list "Incoming" on the board named "Outreach", if {labelnames} contains "{wildcard1}", add link "{newcardlink}" join the card
 ```